josefsbreakfast/Polaris-Protocol/Disruption_Kit/AntiContainment_Clauses/🪓_mean_voice_evidence_voice.md

 ## 🏮 Footer

-*Mean vs Evidence Template* is an anti-containment clause of the Polaris Protocol.
+*🪓 Mean vs Evidence Template* is an anti-containment clause of the Polaris Protocol.

 It provides a structured countermeasure to containment by cooling, ensuring survivor affect is logged without sacrificing evidentiary integrity.